unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/butterfly_plot.md

 For more infos about mapping values look into the [Mapping Data](@ref config_mapping) section of the documentation.

-While there are multiple default values, that are checked in order if they exist in the `DataFrame`, a custom name might need to be choosen for:
+While there are multiple default values, that are checked in that order if they exist in the `DataFrame`, a custom name might need to be choosen for:

 ### x
 Default is `(:x, :time)`.